R-Lefebvre/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7Mini/README.md

 ## PWM Output

 The KakuteF7 supports up to 6 PWM outputs.
-M1 to M4 are accessed via the connector.
-M5 and M6 are the pads shown on the above diagram.
+The pads for motor output M1 to M6 on the above diagram are for the 6 outputs.
 All 6 outputs support DShot as well as all PWM types.

 The PWM is in 3 groups: